Alison Purvis

 Alison has over 20 years of experience in higher education and is a teaching and learning specialist who is active in research in pedagogy and sport and exercise physiology.

-As an Associate Dean, Teaching and Learning Alison’s role is to provide visible strategic leadership of teaching and learning within the College of Health, Wellbeing, and Life Sciences.
+As an Associate Dean Learning, Teaching and Student Success, Alison's role is to provide visible strategic leadership of teaching and learning within the College of Health, Wellbeing, and Life Sciences.
 Alison is accountable for the student academic experience, and she supports delivery of the University's strategic aims and operational priorities for teaching and learning.
-Alison's background is in applied sport and exercise physiology, and she contributes to the sport and exercise science undergraduate and postgraduate courses.
+Alison's background is in applied sport and exercise physiology, and she contributes to the sport and exercise science subject area.

 About

 Alison has held a variety of leadership posts at Sheffield Hallam and has led strategic projects at institutional, college and departmental levels.
-Her current change leadership includes developing clear delivery models for an improved student learning experience, and initiating change for transformation in digital learning.
+Her recent institutional change leadership includes developing clear delivery models for an improved student learning experience at module level, and initiating change for transformation in digital learning.

 Teaching